abhayra12/lending_data_analytics/README.md

    - Uploads the CSV file to the GCS bucket
    - Optionally uploads all Python scripts to the `code/` folder in the GCS bucket

-   Note: You need to have Kaggle credentials configured before running this script.
+   > **Note**: You need to have Kaggle credentials configured before running this script.

 5. **Run the data pipeline**